Hot Weather Tips

 We all love our furry friends to the point where we want to take them everywhere we go in our cars.
 The problem is, what happens when you have to walk into a store and you have to leave your pet in your car?
 Yes, even with the windows partially down the temperate inside your vehicle will quickly rise to 120 degrees.
 Unlike humans, pets cannot dissipate heat through sweating, only by panting and through the pads on their feet.
 If not removed from the heat, your pets can suffer from dehydration, heat exhaustion, heat stroke, or even death.
 If you must indeed get things done throughout the day, your pet would be better off at home under a cool shade or inside your air-conditioned home.

 Naturally, you want to keep their water dish full as often as possible throughout the day.
 If your pet is mostly outdoors, ensure there is a water supply nearby and a cool shade.
-Additionally, you may want to clean both, the food and water bowl daily with warm soapy water to prevent infections and illness.
+Additionally, you may want to clean both, the food and water bowl as well as their beds and mattress daily with warm soapy water or OdorKlenz Odor Elimator.

 If you like to exercise your pets, do so early in the mornings or later in the evening but not in the middle of the day.
 Know your pet and take notice of heat stress-related symptoms like excessive panting, difficulty breathing, deep read or purple tongue, drooling, vomiting, diarrhea.
 Pets can have heat-related seizures and those most prone to heat injuries are overweight, elderly, or thick-coated pets.